Choose another writer in this calendar:

 According to the author himself, Shayne's model was a real-life character, whom he met in his youth at a bar in Tampico, Mexico.
 When a fight broke out with local Mexicans and American sailors, Dresser was knocked on the floor, and a six-foot, one inch tall redhead dragged him away from the fray.
 Years later Dresser bumped into the same man in New Orleans' French Quarter, in a Rampart Street bar, learning that he was a private detective on a case, but just at the moment sitting with a bottle of cognac in front of him.
 "He had a tall angular body that concealed a lot of solid weight, and his freckled cheeks were thin to gauntness.
 His rumpled hair was violent red, giving him a little-boy look curiously in contrast with the harshness of his features.
 When he smiled, the harshness went out his face and he didn't look at all a hard-boiled private detective who had come on the top the tough way." (from Dividend on Death)

-a scandal reporter is found dead in her office.
-In Murder and the Married Virgin
+where a scandal reporter is found dead in her office.
+In Murder and

-committed suicide.
-Also a precious necklace has disappeared.
-The story is set in
+a precious necklace has disappeared.
+The story is set in New Orleans,

 Killers from the Keys (1961), ghost-written by Wallace Ryerson Johnson, follow Halliday's typical story lines, in which beautiful women are often treacherous, even when they ask Shayne's help.
 Only his secretary, Lucy Hamilton, is faithful to him.
 During his investigations, Shayne also starts to suspect that he has become too soft in the tropical Miami.
 However, he doesn't give up his principles - he trusts in his two fists and doesn't carry a gun.